How to Fix a Wobbling Ceiling Fan

 How do I balance a ceiling fan?

-Use the balancing clip included with your fan.
-Clip it to the trailing edge of one blade, run the fan on low, and observe.
-Move the clip along the blade to find the position where wobble improves the most.
-Once you find it, stick an adhesive weight there permanently and remove the clip.
-Done.
+Use the balancing clip that came with your fan.
+Clip it to the trailing edge of one blade and run the fan on low.
+Move the clip along the blade to find where wobble improves most.
+Stick an adhesive weight there permanently, then remove the clip.

 Can a wobbly ceiling fan fall?

 A slight wobble is rarely dangerous.
-Severe wobble that causes the entire canopy to move or rattle should be inspected immediately—the mounting box may not be fan-rated or properly attached to framing.
-We've seen fans work themselves loose over time, and a fan falling from 8 or 10 feet is not something you want to experience.
+Severe wobble that moves the whole canopy or causes rattling needs inspection.
+The mounting box might not be fan-rated or properly attached to framing.
+We've seen fans work themselves loose over time, and an 8 or 10-foot fall is something you definitely want to avoid.

 How Much Does This Cost?

-The Toolbox Pro balances and tightens ceiling fans as part of a service call starting at $65.
-If the mounting box needs replacement, that adds $30–$60 depending on what we find.
-Most jobs fall in that range.
+The Toolbox Pro balances and tightens ceiling fans starting at $65.
+If the mounting box needs replacement, add $30 to $60 depending on what we find.
+Most jobs land right in that range.

-If you're in Phoenix's East Valley and your ceiling fan is driving you nuts, don't live with it.
-Book Online or contact us and we'll get it fixed right.
-Fifteen years in this business means we've seen every wobble there is—and we know exactly how to stop it.
+If your ceiling fan is driving you crazy in Phoenix's East Valley, don't live with it.
+Book Online and we'll get it fixed.
+Fifteen years in this business means we've seen every wobble there is, and we know exactly how to stop it.

 Related Guides & Tips